Creating a Safe Space for Neurodivergent Children to Thrive

 ● Privacy vs. open space: Consider a bed with curtains or a canopy to offer a safe, private space for a child to find comfort and solitude.

-A boy's bedroom with a color scheme of navy blue, teal, walnut, and antique gold.
+Autistic child room design with a color scheme of navy blue, teal, walnut, and antique gold.
 A built-in walnut desk with a gold and black chair and wall mounted shelves provide a display for photos, school supplies, and accessories.

 Make it intuitive.
 Designing an intuitive space can help your child interact with their environment, providing a greater sense of comfort and independence.
 A great example of this at work is at the Bancroft Raymond & Joanne Welsh Campus in New Jersey.
 KSS Architects created visual psychological cues throughout the campus, such as a sensory trail and specific textures and colors related to designated spaces.[1]

-A creamy white linen with pink, yellow, and green floral designs.
+Autistic child room design with a creamy white linen with pink, yellow, and green floral designs.

 ● Utilize visual cues.
 The rug pictured above brings in references to the natural world while creating a known pathway and added safety in shared spaces.